bmlanguage/bml/documentation.md

 **8. Multi-Target Architecture Versatility**

-*   `@arc architectureName { ... }`: Provides architecture-specific code implementations inside CAMs, modules, and the main file.
+*   `@arc architectureName { ... }`: Provides architecture-specific code implementations inside CAMs, modules, and in the main file.
 This is the main method to provide different implementations of the same API depending on the target architecture.
-The compiler will choose the appropriate code block based on the target architecture specified by the user by using the `-target` flag in the command-line interface. **All code in a BML file must be inside an `@arc` block, except for code that can be considered architecture-independent**.
+The compiler will choose the appropriate code block based on the target architecture specified by the user by using the `-target` flag in the command-line interface. **All code in a BML module must be inside an `@arc` block, except for code that is considered architecture-independent.** Code outside `@arc` blocks is only allowed in the main file and within the `statements` block of a module declaration, where it is treated as implicitly architecture-independent (implicit `common` block).
-*   **Architecture-independent code can be placed outside of `@arc` blocks** (implicit `common` block) in both modules and in the main file.
-The compiler treats this code as if it were inside a `common` block and will compile it for all target architectures, applying necessary restrictions to ensure portability.
 *   CAMs implement hardware abstractions with platform optimizations allowing developers to write code once and reuse it on different platforms without sacrificing performance.
 The abstraction mechanism allows developers to create reusable code that is portable across different architectures but also perform architecture-specific optimizations using the features of a specific target platform.
 *   `#cpuTarget cpuName`: Provides CPU optimization hints allowing the compiler to target specific features and improve the performance of the generated code.
 The compiler will use the information of the target CPU to generate specialized code.
     *   The compiler selects CAMs and generates code based on the `-target` flag which can be used to specify the target architecture and CPU.
     *   Example: `#cpuTarget armCortexM4`
 *   **Multiple `@arc` Blocks:** A single BML file (including the main file) can contain multiple `@arc` blocks, one for each supported architecture.
-The compiler selects the appropriate block based on the `-target` flag.
+The compiler selects the appropriate block based on the `-target` flag during compilation.
+*    **Explicit `@arc common` Block:** Code outside of any `@arc` block is not allowed and it's a compile-time error.
+Architecture-independent code should be placed inside an `@arc common` block.
+    *    **Restrictions:** The compiler enforces restrictions on code in the `@arc common` block to ensure portability.
+These restrictions include disallowing direct hardware access, limiting the use of certain intrinsics, and potentially restricting data types to a common subset.
+    *   **No Nested Functions:** Nested function definitions are *not* allowed in the `@arc common` block.
+This restriction is in place to avoid complexities in code generation and to maintain a clear separation between architecture-independent and architecture-specific code.
+     *   **CAM-Provided Defaults:** CAMs are expected to provide default implementations for common functions (like `print`) that can be used within the `@arc common` block.
+These defaults are architecture-specific but are automatically selected by the compiler based on the target.

 **9. Concurrency and Parallelism**

 *   `threadHandle identifier = startThread(functionName);`: Creates concurrent tasks allowing the developer to implement multi-threaded applications.
 The `startThread()` function creates a new thread.
 The way that the stack is handled depends on the target architecture and the compiler flags and is implementation-defined.
 There is no mechanism to kill a thread or to join a thread directly.
 If required you can use CAMs to implement such functionality.
     *   Example: `threadHandle myThread = startThread(myThreadFunction);`
 *   `parallel { ... }`: Structured concurrency allowing the developer to create parallel tasks that execute concurrently.
 The compiler may map these tasks to different threads depending on the underlying platform and target architecture but the developer has no control over how the tasks are scheduled.
+Each task inside a parallel block should have its own separate scope.
+Variables declared within a task are not accessible to other tasks within the same parallel block.
+Tasks can access variables declared in the outer scope (e.g. the function scope).
     *   Example:
         ```baremetal
+        uint32 sharedVar = 0;
         parallel {
-            task1();
-            task2();
+            {
+                uint32 localVar = 10; // localVar is local to this task
+                 sharedVar = localVar; // access to sharedVar if needed.
             }
+            {
+                uint32 anotherLocal = 20; // anotherLocal is local to this task
+                 sharedVar += anotherLocal; // access to sharedVar if needed.
+            }
+        }
+                // localVar and anotherLocal are not accessible here
+                 print("Shared data", sharedVar);
         ```
 *   `await identifier = expression;` / `yield(expression);`: Asynchronous operations using awaitable types, which can be used to implement non-blocking operations and implement cooperative multitasking.
 The `await` statement will wait for the result of an asynchronous operation without blocking the current thread.
 The `yield` statement can be used to return the result of the asynchronous operation.
     *   Example: `await myAwaitable = myAsyncFunction(); yield(myResult);`